TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Reference/Index.rst

           - :dt:
             :dd:
-                This returns a value from somewhere in a PHP-array, as defined by the type.
+                This returns a value from somewhere in a PHP array, as defined by the type.
 The syntax is "type : pointer".
 The type is case-insensitive.

           - :dt: